About the Jones medal

 Professor Sir Vaughan Jones was the winner of the 1990 Fields Medal, often described as the ‘Nobel Prize of mathematics’ because of the prestige it carries.

 He was born and raised in New Zealand and went to The University of Auckland, graduating in 1973.
-He has been Professor of Mathematics at the University of California at Berkeley since 1985.
-He is also a Distinguished Alumni Professor at The University of Auckland.
+He was Professor of Mathematics at the University of California at Berkeley form 1985.
+He was also a Distinguished Alumni Professor at The University of Auckland.

-Despite living overseas he is very active in the New Zealand mathematics community, making invaluable contributions to scientific research and post graduate education.
-He is principal founder and director of the New Zealand Mathematics Research Institute and has been running summer workshops through the institute for the past 15 years for students and senior researchers.
+Despite living overseas he was very active in the New Zealand mathematics community, making invaluable contributions to scientific research and post graduate education.
+He was principal founder and director of the New Zealand Mathematics Research Institute and had been running summer workshops through the institute for 15 years for students and senior researchers.

 From 1990 he received numerous awards and honours including: he was elected as a Fellow of Royal Society of London in 1990, awarded the Rutherford Medal from the Royal Society of New Zealand in 1991, and elected as an Honorary Fellow of the Royal Society of New Zealand in 1991.